LenoFred/Health_Image_VQA/README.md

 # 🚀 AI-Based Early Disease Detection with Visual Q&A for Healthcare Diagnostics

 ## 📌 Overview
-This project develops an AI system to analyze medical images (X-rays, MRIs, dermatoscopic images) for early disease detection.
-The system incorporates image classification, segmentation, and an interactive Visual Question Answering (VQA) module to enable clinicians to ask targeted questions about the images and receive interpretable responses.
+This project develops an AI system to analyze medical images (Chest X-rays) for disease detection.
+The system integrates image classification, segmentation, and an interactive Visual Question Answering (VQA) module to enable clinicians to ask targeted questions about the images and receive interpretable responses.

 ## 📌 Objectives
-- **Classification:** Detect abnormalities using a lightweight CNN (e.g., MobileNetV2, DenseNet-121) with transfer learning.
+- **Classification:** Detect abnormalities using a lightweight CNN with transfer learning.
 - **Segmentation:** highligh abnormal regions using U-Net/UNet++ with modifications for CPU-efficient deployment.
 - **Visual Q&A:** Enable interactive queries on the processed images using a transformer-based VQA module optimized for resource-limited environments.